ceramicstudio/verifiable-credentials/client/README.md

 yarn generate
 ```

+3. Create a .env file with a SECRET_KEY - feel free to copy-paste the dummy seed in the .env.example file.

-3. Finally, run your application in a new terminal (first ensure you are running node v16 in your terminal):
+4. Finally, run your application in a new terminal (first ensure you are running node v16 in your terminal):

 ```bash
 nvm use 16